Technology readiness level: Uses

 TRL models tend to disregard negative and obsolescence factors.
 There have been suggestions made for incorporating such factors into assessments.

+For development of open-source hardware, Open Source Technology Readiness Levels (OSTRLs), is a relatively new readiness assessment framework for evaluating the openness maturity of technologies to be integrated into open source ecosystems built on top of the traditional TRL.

 For complex technologies that incorporate various development stages, a more detailed scheme called the Technology Readiness Pathway Matrix has been developed going from basic units to applications in society.
 This tool aims to show that a readiness level of a technology is based on a less linear process but on a more complex pathway through its application in society.

 History

 Technology readiness levels were conceived at NASA in 1974 and formally defined in 1989.
 The original definition included seven levels, but in the 1990s NASA adopted the nine-level scale that subsequently gained widespread acceptance.